Geometric representability of 1-cycles on rationally connected threefolds: Proof of Theorem

 - respective special fibers $\mathcal{C}_{1,0_J}\cup A,\,\mathcal{C}_{1,x}\cup B$ over $0,\,\infty\in W_2$, and

 - respective special fibers $\mathcal{C}_{1,x}\cup B \cup R,\, \mathcal{C}_{1,x}\cup A\cup R$ over $w_2,\,w_3\in W_3$.

-In other words, if we make correspond $0$ with $0_J$, $\infty$ with $w_2$, and $w_3$ with $x$, the corresponding special fibers of the families $\mathcal{C}_1$ and $\mathcal{C}_2$ coincide if we glue $A$ to the fibers of $f_1$, the corresponding special fibers of the families $\mathcal{C}_2$ and $\mathcal{C}_3$ coincide if we glue $R$ to the fibers of $f_2$, and the corresponding special fibers of the families $\mathcal{C}_1$ and $\mathcal{C}_3$ coincide if we glue $A\cup R$ to the fibers of $f_2$.
-Furthermore, by items \ref{itemnombre1} and \ref{itemnombre2} of Lemma \ref{lethirdstep}, we know that the gluings for the corresponding special fibers are made at the same number of points.
+In other words, if we make correspond $0$ with $0_J$, $\infty$ with $w_2$, and $w_3$ with $x$, the corresponding special fibers of the three families coincide after attaching $A\cup R$ to the fibers of $f_1$, and $R$ to the fibers of $f_2$.